Dickey Betts: First Allman Brothers Band period

-In the initial lineup of the Allman Brothers Band, Betts was noted for collaboration with Duane Allman, the twosome introducing melodic twin guitar harmony and counterpoint, which according to Guitar World "rewrote the rules for how two rock guitarists can work together, completely scrapping the traditional rhythm / lead roles to stand toe to toe".
-The co-lead guitars of Allman and Betts feature prominently on the band's highly regarded live double album At Fillmore East.
-Betts gained additional renown for his instrumental, "In Memory of Elizabeth Reed", from the band's second album, Idlewild South, followed by his striking guitar duet-driven "Blue Sky" on Eat a Peach.
-The latter featured his first lead vocal, and signaled a new, more country-oriented sound and direction.
+In the initial Allman Brothers lineup, the twin lead-guitar lineup of Betts and Duane Allman drove the band's sound, introducing distinctive melodic twin guitar harmony and counterpoint.
+Betts gained initial renown for his instrumental, "In Memory of Elizabeth Reed", from the band's second album, Idlewild South (1970), and the pair's guitars feature prominently on the band's breakthrough live double album At Fillmore East (1971).
+Betts' last contribution to the original lineup was the striking guitar duet-driven "Blue Sky" on Eat a Peach (1972).
+The latter, his last electric guitar recording with Duane Allman, featured his first lead vocal and signaled a new, more country-oriented sound and direction.

-After Duane Allman's death in October 1971, Betts became the band's sole lead guitarist.
-(The addition of pianist Chuck Leavell brought the group back up to six members.
-Lamar Williams joined the band on bass after the death of Berry Oakley in November 1972.)
+After Duane Allman's death in October 1971, Betts became the band's sole lead guitarist, with the addition of pianist Chuck Leavell bringing the group back up to six members.
+Bassist Lamar Williams joined the band after the November 1972 death of Berry Oakley.
 Betts took on a greater singing, composing, and leadership role.
-He practiced slide guitar intensively in order to be able to cover the majority of Duane's parts.
-He wrote the song "Jessica", inspired by his young daughter Jessica, and the Allmans' highest-charting single, "Ramblin' Man", for the band's 1973 breakout commercial success Brothers and Sisters.
+He practiced slide guitar intensively in order to be able to cover many of Duane's signature parts.
+He wrote the song "Jessica", inspired by his young daughter of that name, and the Allmans' highest-charting single, "Ramblin' Man", for the band's 1973 breakout commercial success Brothers and Sisters.